 Design and Build

-The punch line to this is that the Genesis is an achromat, albeit one with a fast flat field and reduced aberrations like a slower achromat might have.
+The punch line to all this is tech-talk that the Genesis is an achromat, albeit one with a fast, flat field and the reduced false colour of a slower achromat.

 The genesis comes in a hard case, not dissimilar to the one for a modern Tele Vue, except that it’s brown.

 Unlike many astro’ scope makers, Tele Vue has always advocated using its telescopes during the day for spotting and nature viewing.
 The Genesis gives a wonderful daytime view – pin sharp, bright and flat.
 Use a widefield eyepiece – Nagler, Panoptic or more recent Ethos or Delos – and you are treated to a real picture window view.
 Only at higher powers and on high contrast subjects does a bit of false colour creep in.

 Off axis aberrations are well controlled by the Petzval lens, though not to the same extent as an NP-101.
 Still, stars remain nicely pin-point to the edges of an APS-C frame.

 Back in the day, as the manual says, TV intended the Genesis to be used as a telephoto lens for a 35mm camera, so coverage on APS-C is pretty good, with just a little drop-off in the corners.

 There is a problem though and it is false colour.
 The Genesis’ achromatic nature shows up when imaging and every white or blue star is surrounded by a pretty blue halo.
 Fine for casual imaging, with a fast speed and flat field, the Genesis is not for the keen imager.

 Below are unprocessed single APS-C frames of the Pleiades and the Moon taken through the Genesis.
 Note the false colour which is visible on the Lunar limb too.

 In Use – The Night Sky